 - Get an app for free self-guided tours.
 There are many free travel apps that offer self-guided tours of cities.
 GPSmycity.com has self-guided walking tours for over 1,000 cities.
 Interested in history?
 Check out Historypin.org.
 If you're driving rather than walking, try RoadSideAmerica.com.

 - Go to the museums when they're free.
 Paying museum admissions can really add up but most museums have times when their doors open to all for free.
-Here's a list of 26 museums that are free in New York City.
-A simple Google search will find the list for your destination.
+A simple Google search will find a list of free museum times for your destination.

 - Stay in touch with home for free.
 As long as you have access to Wi-Fi, you can use apps like Facebook, WhatsApp, and Signal to contact home at no cost.